digicrafts/2DEffectsCreator/Basic-Concepts.md

-**2DFX Shader Editor** is a node-based shader editor.
+**2D Effects Shader Editor** is a node-based shader editor.
 You can create shader by connecting nodes with wires.
 It is a visual editor and no coding is needed.
 There is a core node called _“Sprite Shader”_ in each graph.
 This node specifies the features supported in the shader represent by this graph.

 Sprite Shader Node